Handwashing can keep you healthy

 Cold and flu germs spread through the coughs and sneezes of infected people.
 This means that touching surfaces such as doorknobs, tabletops and desks could put you at risk.
 But taking just a few simple steps can help protect your health.

-If you're sick, cover your nose and mouth when you sneeze or cough.
-And whether you're sick or not, wash your hands often.
+Whether you're sick or not, always use a tissue or your elbow to cover your nose and mouth when you sneeze or cough.
+And wash your hands often.

 Washing your hands probably seems simple enough.
 Our mothers have been after us to do it ever since we were small.
 But when it comes to keeping palms and fingers germ-free, CDC offers these tricks of the trade: